OpenZeppelin/nile/README.md

 How to decide if I want to use a plugin or not?
 Just install / uninstall the plugin dependency from your project :smile:

 Finally, after the desired plugin is installed, it will also be automatically available through the `nre`.
 The plugin developer should be aware of this and design the interface accordingly.

+## Contribute

+OpenZeppelin Nile exists thanks to its contributors.
+There are many ways you can participate and help build high quality software.
+Check out the [contribution](CONTRIBUTING.md) guide!

 ## Hacking on Nile